Connect to Your World With HomeWorks Connect!

 You don’t receive electric service from HomeWorks?

 Go ahead and sign up anyway if you’re in our service area’s footprint, and encourage your neighbors to sign up if they're interested, too.
-We're committed to our electric members first, but we may extend service to other homes and businesses once we're through the initial deployment.
+We're now looking to extend service to other homes and businesses.